-For credit risk, the new regulation includes revisions to both the IRB approach, where restrictions on the use of IRB for certain exposures are implemented, as well as on the standardised approach.
-For market risk, the internal model approach and the standardised approach are revised.
+For credit risk, CRR3 includes revisions to both the IRB approach, where restrictions on the use of IRB for certain exposures are implemented, as well as on the standardised approach.
+For market risk, the internal model approach and the standardised approach have been revised.
+The EU Commission has issued a delegated act to postpone the application of the new market risk rules until 1 January 2026 to maintain a level playing field with the US.
 For operational risk, the three existing approaches will be replaced by one standardised approach to be used by all banks.
 For CVA risk, the internally modelled approach can no longer be applied and the standardised approach is revised.

-Furthermore, the new regulatory framework introduces an output floor of 72.5% of the standardised approaches on an aggregate level.
-This means that the capital requirement under the floor will be 72.5% of the total Pillar 1 REA calculated using the standardised approaches for credit, market and operational risk.
-The floor will be phased in, starting with 50% from 1 January 2025 to be fully implemented at 72.5% from 1 January 2030.
-For the calculation of the REA for the output floor, there are transitional rules until end-2032.
+The output floow is to be set at 72.5% of the standardised approaches on an aggregate level.
+This means that the capital requirement will be floored to 72.5% of the total Pillar 1 REA calculated using the standardised approaches for credit, market and operational risk.
+The floor will be phased in, starting with 50% from 1 January 2025 and to be fully implemented at 72.5% from 1 January 2030, with transitional rules for the calculation of REA for the output floor extending to end-2032.

-Nordea Mortgage Bank Plc Financial statements
+Financial statements